 A main responsibility will be conducting new research collecting perspectives and information from key stakeholders such as project developers, carbon credit accreditors and buyers.
 In addition, you will be helping in day to day running of the research project and in implementing operational findings into the current voluntary offset funded blue carbon projects.
 You will conduct literature searches, data analysis, report writing and preparation of papers for different audiences, including academics, the public and policy makers.

 Who we are looking for

 Educated at least to degree (and preferably to postgraduate) level, you will be able to demonstrate strong experience in research and the planning of research projects, ideally in the area of science/policy interface or blue carbon.
+You will have experience of the voluntary carbon market.
 You should be able to maintain consistently high standards of research, confidently able to assemble, sort, analyse and interpret project data, and to present it in an appropriate form.
 In addition, you will be a good team member, whilst also able to work on your own initiative.
 You will be expected to work mostly in Scotland but should be willing to travel, if necessary, for project meetings.

 For a detailed list of the requirements, you can read the full role profile here.

 Application closing date: Sunday 31st May 2020 (23:59 GMT)

 We hope to hold interviews on Monday 8th June 2020,

 To ensure the safety of all involved and comply with social distancing, all interviews will be held over Skype for Business.